Honey Floral Sources Guide

 What is the most common type of honey?

-Clover honey is the most common variety in North America, known for its light amber color, mild sweet flavor, and versatility in cooking and everyday use.
+[Clover honey](/honey/clover-honey) is the most common variety in North America, known for its light amber color, mild sweet flavor, and versatility in cooking and everyday use.
+It serves as the flavor baseline for comparing other varieties like [buckwheat honey](/honey/buckwheat-honey) (bold and molasses-like) or [acacia honey](/honey/acacia-honey) (delicate and floral).

 What does the floral source tell you about honey?